By Chris Schnepf

 - Lack of extra water sources.
 Some agricultural producers can supplement water for crops through irrigation.
 That is almost never an option in native forests.
 We manage forests to be resilient in the face of likely drought years by favoring tree species that are adapted to drought extremes for the site, and thinning stands to reduce the number of trees competing for limited moisture.

 - Insects and disease.
 The primary focus of strategies to manage forest insects and diseases is favoring tree species and spacing which tolerate native insects and diseases.
 This also means forest management places more emphasis on native biological controls of problem insects and diseases.
 How will climate change affect these natural biological controls and their hosts?
 We’ve discussed insects in cropping systems, and there may be useful lessons to be learned from how farmers and foresters are, respectively, tackling these issues.

 - Fire.
 Drought, floods, wind events and other natural disasters affect both forests and crops.
 But regarding one kind of natural disaster-fire-forests are different.
 Northwest forest management since 1910 has emphasized extinguishing all forest fires immediately.
 In recent years, this has become more difficult, especially in forests that historically had frequent surface fires, reducing understory fuels.
 Fire seasons are projected to become longer and more intense.
 We will likely see more discussion of ways to allow fire, when manageable, back into these forests.

 - It’s not just about the trees.
 Forests are valued for many benefits.
 Even where some timber is harvested, some forests’ primary value may be for water storage (as snow), fisheries, recreation, wildlife, or other benefits.
 Therefore, forest management must often consider those values just as much, and in some cases more, than harvested commodities.
-This may also be the case in cropping systems, though the balance may be more heavily weighted towards the harvested commodities there.
+This may also be the case in cropping systems, though the balance may be more heavily weighted towards the harvest commodities there.